NordicSemiconductor/zcbor/README.md

 [`tests/test.sh`](tests/test.sh) runs all tests, including python tests in [`tests/scripts`](tests/scripts).
 [`tests/cbor_decode/test.sh`](tests/cbor_decode/test.sh) runs all decoding tests.
 [`tests/cbor_encode/test.sh`](tests/cbor_encode/test.sh) runs all encoding tests.

+These tests are dependent upon the `pycodestyle` package from `pip`.
 Run these scripts with no arguments.

 To set up the environment to run the ztest tests, follow [Zephyr's Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html), or see the workflow in the [`.github`](.github) directory.